ayesha189/Infinite-Rush-OOP-Oriented-Game/README.md

 ## 🎓 Acknowledgments

 This framework is designed for teaching OOP principles in a practical, engaging context.
 It demonstrates industry-standard patterns and practices in game development while remaining accessible to students learning programming concepts.

 ---

+## ✅ Learning Outcomes

+- [ ] Design a class hierarchy for a new game concept
+- [ ] Implement interfaces for polymorphic behavior
+- [ ] Apply at least 3 design patterns appropriately
+- [ ] Write SOLID-compliant code
+- [ ] Debug and optimize game performance
+- [ ] Create complete, playable game features
+- [ ] Document code and architecture decisions
+- [ ] Collaborate using version control
+- [ ] Review and improve peer code
+- [ ] Explain and justify design choices

+---